 Images are from the Library and Archives Canada (LAC)

-Our History: An Untold Story of How The Canadian West Was Opened
+The History: An Untold Story of How The Canadian West Was Opened

 Ignace Wanyandie and Louis Karakuntie were two of the first Iroquois voyageurs that travelled west with the North West Company.
 Ignace Wanyandie was married to a beautiful Métis woman called Marie Walker.
 Ignace and Louis were canoe and boatmen paddling up the Athabasca River, eventually settling in the mountains as horsemen and packers.